 Our 19 principles

-Our 19 principles cover three key areas.
-These are:
+Our principles cover the following three key areas:

 To create long-term solutions, we have to address the reasons people become homeless